fbpixelIs It Okay to Have a Drink After an IUI? | Thomson Medical

 While the two-week wait can feel long and uncertain, small everyday choices may help create a more welcoming environment for implantation.
 Here are a few gentle tips to keep in mind:

-To help you achieve your fertility goals and maintain your conception chance after IUI, request an appointment with Thomson Medical.
+If you have questions about IUI or your fertility journey, request an appointment with Thomson Medical.
 Our fertility specialist can help by providing you tailored lifestyle choices that support your fertility journey.

 FAQ